ZarrarAhmedKhan/Object_Detection_Structure/README.md

 *It will generate .tfrecord file*
 *(placed inside the input folder)*

-How to train the Object_detection tensorflow Api (tf1==1.15)?
+#### How to train the Object_detection tensorflow Api (tf1==1.15)?

-1. Placed the using model config in the config folder and change different paths inside it.
+1. Placed the given model config in the config folder and change different paths inside it.

 2. Change path in the file "run_train" and run it.